-Please follow the MyWay by Metro Facebook page for updates.
+Please keep up to date on the MyWay by Metro Facebook page.

-You simply request a vehicle directly from your smartphone app, through the call centre, or on this website.
+You simply request a vehicle directly from your smartphone app, through the contact centre, or you can book here.

-Smart scheduling ensures you’ll be collected on time and means that passengers can share the vehicle.
+Smart scheduling technology allocates your vehicle to you and means that passengers can share the vehicle.

-The powerful technology will identify a nearby ‘virtual bus stop’ or an existing bus stop within a short walking distance for pick up and drop off, allowing for quick and efficient shared trips without lengthy detours, or inconvenient fixed routes and schedules.
+The powerful technology identifies a nearby ‘virtual bus stop’ or an existing bus stop within a short walking distance for pick up and drop off, allowing for quick and efficient shared trips without inconvenient fixed routes and schedules.

-When you book, you select your pick up date, time and place.
+When you book, you choose one of the suggested pick up times.
 Be sure to let us know any accessibility needs too.

-MyWay reaches all of the Timaru urban area including Washdyke, Gleniti and the Port area.
+MyWay reaches all of the Timaru urban area including Washdyke, Gleniti, Redruth, and the Port area.

 Click on the image to view a pdf (532kb) of the service area map for more detail.